 This document describes a network within a covenant theology, which recognizes the connectional and relational nature of the church and the importance of serving the denomination, presbyteries, and their constituent churches to strengthen the entire body of Christ.
 A covenant isrooted in relationships and trust with specific responsibilities for each covenant partner.
 It is agreed each covenant partner will assume sole responsibility for its own actions and inactions.
-It is also agreed the creation and signing of this covenant does not hold the partners legally liable for the actions of the other.
-Covenant Partners of the Synod Partnership for Disaster Recovery (SPDR) are Synod of the Sun (Synod); its 11 presbyteries (Presbyteries); and Presbyterian Disaster Assistance (PDA), operating for corporate purposes via Presbyterian Church (U.S.A.), A Corporation (hereinafter referred to as PDA).
-Synod of the Sun, its 11 presbyteries, and PDA are distinct entities.
+It also agreed the creation and signing of this covenant does not hold the partners legally liable for the actions of the other.
+Covenant Partners of the Synod Partnership for Disaster Recovery (SPDR) are Synod of the Sun (Synod); its 11 presbyteries (Presbyteries); and Presbyterian Disaster Assistance (PDA), operating for corporate purposes via Presbyteries, and PDA are distinct entities.
 They are independent, neither are they being controlled by the other.
 They are not in a legal partnership, joint venture, or similar legal relationship.
 Synod of the Sun, its 11 presbyteries, and PDA may be referred to in this Covenant as a "Party" and collectively as "Parties".